 Iraqis can choose from among hundreds of publications and scores of radio and TV stations.

-Several large players dominate the market, with a plethora of niche broadcasters catering for diverse views.
+Several large players dominate the market and niche broadcasters cater for diverse views.
 Many outlets are controlled by political or religious movements.

 Freedom of expression is protected by the constitution.
-Targeted attacks on journalists by terror groups have all but disappeared, notes Reporters Without Borders (RSF).
-But RSF says threats to the media come "above all from the authorities or political figures that block them from gaining access to certain areas".
+Reporters Without Borders says threats to the media come "above all from the authorities or political figures that block them from gaining access to certain areas".

-Iraqis get much of their news from television.
+Iraqis get much of their news from TV.
 Radio listening has declined in tandem with the rise of TV.
 For private media, advertising revenues seldom produce a reliable income.

-The Iraqi Media Network (IMN) is a government holding company for outlets including Al-Iraqiya TV and Republic of Iraq Radio.Local relays
+The Iraqi Media Network (IMN) is a government holding company for outlets including Al-Iraqiya TV and Republic of Iraq Radio.Foreign broadcasts

 Foreign broadcasters targeting Iraq include the BBC, Paris-based Monte Carlo Doualiya radio, and US-backed Al-Hurra TV, Radio Sawa and Radio Free Iraq.
 Many of them are available via local relays.
 The BBC is relayed in Baghdad and Basra.